Guidance

 Rich creams for mild dry skin |

-Zeroguent cream® 500g
+Zeroguent Cream® 500g

 |

 Aveeno preparations are Borderline Substances and have been classed as Double Red.
-Aveeno preparations are available OTC if patients prefer to purchase them instead of the formulary choices.
+Traffic lights drugs

 Emollients for Moderately Dry Skin

-Creams containing paraffin: |
+Creams containing paraffin |

 Epimax® Original Cream Flexi-dispenser 500g Zerobase® Cream Pump 500g Epimax Excetra® Cream Flexi-dispenser 500g